LivLilli/MIDA/README.md

 * normalize or standardize train and test (?);

-* target data: perprocessed o no?
+* target data: pulito ma con gli iniziali na, o pulito con i na riempiti?

 * early stoppping: if simple moving average of length 5 of the error deviance does not improve (?).